srvo/failure/index.md

 As a regular part of their work, institutions create credible estimates.

 These data can be found, but are not really seen.
-Public, private, and nonprofit groups work in an unneccessary obscurity as a result.

 If fraud, pollution, or climate change were stocks or interest rates, every credible finding and forecast related to them would be aggregated continuously and presented according to some kind of standard.

-The Institutional Failure Index is personal attempt to estimate what's being lost.
-All pages should be considered public notes unless marked otherwise.
+The Institutional Failure Index collects estimates of losses that society is bearing because its governments, businesses, and nonprofits are not succeding as much as they might.

 Your help and interest are both appreciated.
-[Submit a pull request](https://github.com/srvo/failure/pulls), sign up [for brief, interesting emails](http://eepurl.com/c-hM25), read [Sloane's blog](http://srvo.org/).
+[Submit a pull request](https://github.com/srvo/failure/pulls), sign up [for brief, interesting emails](http://eepurl.com/c-hM25), and read [Sloane's blog](http://srvo.org/) for more information.

 ### Annual Losses